Courses and Curriculum

 One course (I-MPA 6010) that focuses on critical issues in governance and human well-being; another course (I-MPA 6040) that immerses students in the latest and best interdisciplinary thinking about cross-sector (government, business, and nonprofit) collaboration; and a third course (I-MPA 6060) that surveys competing theories and concepts concerning leadership ethics.

-Three courses, each of which imparts academically well-grounded but practical and applied lessons in leadership and problem-solving—quantitative reasoning for public decision-making (I-MPA 6030); economic reasoning for strategic decision-making (I-MPA 6055, 2 c.u.); and leadership and global public health (I-MPA 6080).
+Four courses, each of which imparts academically well-grounded but practical and applied lessons in leadership and problem-solving—quantitative reasoning for real-time problem solving (I-MPA 6030); global issues in child residential and foster care (I-MPA 6045); economic reasoning for strategic decision-making (I-MPA 6055, 2 c.u.); and global public health and philanthropy (I-MPA 6080).

-Two courses, one of which counts as 2 c.u. toward the 10 c.u. required for graduation, and each of which challenges students to independently apply the curriculum's core theories, key concepts, evidence-based techniques, and illustrative case studies: a group-organized, class-wide capstone project on global aging in which students, guided by leading experts, immerse themselves in issues pertaining to the "eldercare crisis" in Southwest and East Asia, and evaluate public-private programs that serve the most vulnerable older subpopulations in several Chinese cities (I-MPA 6095, 2 c.u.); and a highly structured but individually researched and written biographical analysis of a consequential global leader (I-MPA 6100).
+Two courses, each of which counts as 2 c.u. toward the 12 c.u. required for graduation, and each of which challenges students to independently apply the curriculum's core theories, key concepts, evidence-based techniques, and illustrative case studies: a group-organized, class-wide capstone project on global aging in which students, guided by leading experts, immerse themselves in issues pertaining to the "eldercare crisis" in Southwest and East Asia, and evaluate public-private programs that serve the most vulnerable older subpopulations in several Chinese cities (I-MPA 6095, 2 c.u.); and a highly structured but individually researched biographical analysis of a consequential global leader (I-MPA 6100, 2 c.u.).

 Over the last 200 years or so, despite various significant setbacks, human beings all across the world have become more likely to live longer, healthier, wealthier, and better overall.
 However, global progress in human well-being has been neither linear, nor universal, nor stable.
 What must happen if the next century-long chapter in the annals of global human well-being is to be a tale of greater health, wealth, and happiness for all or most people worldwide?